 In 2011 she set another record, this time for Bench press.
-Competing at 42.9kg bodyweight, Pat’s personal bests include: 90kg Squat 55kg Bench Press (a British record) 130kg Deadlift (a British Record) Although Pat originally started her ‘plant-based regime’ to fight her genetically fuelled cancer, now she acknowledges what she calls “the damning cruelty and ecological angle…Why we breed and kill our animals is beyond understanding.”
+Competing at 42.9kg bodyweight, Pat’s personal bests include: 90kg Squat, 55kg Bench Press (a British record) and 130kg Deadlift (also British Record).
+Although Pat originally started her ‘plant-based regime’ to fight her genetically fuelled cancer, now she acknowledges what ethics.
+She recognies “the damning cruelty and ecological angle…Why we breed and kill our animals is beyond understanding.”

 In 2012, aged 66 she lifted 94 kg to set a record for the under 50.5kg weight class while competing in France (click here for details).
 The lift was more than 1.85 times her bodyweight, which is exceptional for her division.
 By this time Pat’s competitors had retired from the sport so she became officially the oldest competing weightlifter in Europe.

-As 2013 closed she broke her own deadlift World Record, despite kidney issues, amid a schedule of competing, refereeing and hosting events (read more here)
+As 2013 closed she broke her own deadlift World Record, despite kidney issues.
+This was amid a schedule of competing, refereeing and hosting events (read more here)

 No Meat Athlete is a great running resource Full disclosure: 50% of any book you buy on there goes to support this website but there’s also a ton of free resources there.